Ariyansk-gh/Food-delivery-sql-project/README.md

 This project includes almost every SQL topic required for interviews and practice:

- DDL (CREATE, ALTER, DROP)
+ 1. DDL (CREATE, ALTER, DROP)
- DML (INSERT, UPDATE, DELETE)
+ 2. DML (INSERT, UPDATE, DELETE)
- SQL Clauses (WHERE, LIKE, BETWEEN, IN)
+ 3. SQL Clauses (WHERE, LIKE, BETWEEN, IN)
- GROUP BY & HAVING
+ 4. GROUP BY & HAVING
- ORDER BY
+ 5. ORDER BY
- Joins (Inner, Left, Right, Cross, Full using UNION) Subqueries (Single, Multiple, Correlated)
+ 6. Joins (Inner, Left, Right, Cross, Full using UNION)
- Views
+ 7. Subqueries (Single, Multiple, Correlated)
- Union & Union All
+ 8. Views
- DCL (GRANT, REVOKE)
+ 9. Union & Union All
- TCL (COMMIT, ROLLBACK, SAVEPOINT)
+ 10. DCL (GRANT, REVOKE)
- 20 Practice Questions with Answers
+ 11. TCL (COMMIT, ROLLBACK, SAVEPOINT)

 📂 Files in This Project
 File	Description